Emerald Cut Engagement Rings – Read Before Buying

 Something you might want to thing about:

-You can see imperfections in an emerald cut engagement ring more clearly than you would in a round diamond.
+You can see inclusions in an emerald cut engagement ring more clearly than you would in a round diamond.
 Make sure your jeweler will do a thorough visual inspection of the stone before you purchase it.
 Since you’ll save about 15-25% on your emerald cut engagement ring, consider putting that money towards upgrading your clarity level.
 I strongly encourage you to stay away from SI2 emerald diamonds.
 The inclusions will be seen with the naked eye.

 6. Warning: Emerald Diamonds Reveal Color